Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Asymptotics of under the benchmark model

-with ${\cal Z}$ denoting a standard normally distributed random variable. } As it is customary in this literature (\ref{eq:eq7}) is implemented using one-sided (right tail) tests so that a rejection of the null provides support for the availability of at least one active predictor that helps generate more accurate forecasts than the benchmark model.
+{\bf Proposition 1}. {\it Under the benchmark model in (\ref{eq:eq2}), assumptions 1(i)-(v) and as $n\rightarrow \infty$ we have with ${\cal Z}$ denoting a standard normally distributed random variable. } As it is customary in this literature (\ref{eq:eq7}) is implemented using one-sided (right tail) tests so that a rejection of the null provides support for the availability of at least one active predictor that helps generate more accurate forecasts than the benchmark model.